alext1995/VisionAD/README.md

 Load the parameters of the model from a given location.

-A trivial example of a random classifier is included to help researchers with the small but necessary template code.
-Amend this classifier as you wish, as long as it uses the API structure given, and outputs predictions in the right shape/format, the code will fit nicely into the library.
+See the trivial example of a random classifier, and the Ipython file in the notebooks folder.
+Amend this code as you wish, as long as it uses the API structure given, and outputs predictions in the right shape/format, the code will fit into the library.

 ## Ipython experimentation
 Enabling easy experimentation is a goal of VisionAD.
 Early stage algorithm development is often done in an Ipython environment.
 The necessary template code can be loaded into a Ipython environment such as Jupyter notebook.
 The researcher can experiment with the algorithm class whilst the data loading and evaluation code is handled.
 A starter notebook is provided to demonstrate this using the trivial random classifier.